Abstract: Designing satellite constellation systems involves complex

 Abstract: As orbital debris continues to become a higher priority for

-public and private space sectors may aid in addressing this issue.
-This research
+the public and private space sectors may aid in addressing this issue.

-develops a space logistics framework for planning orbital debris remediation
+This research develops a space logistics framework for planning orbital

-missions, providing a quantitative basis for partnerships that are mutually
+debris remediation missions, providing a quantitative basis for partnerships

-beneficial between space operators and debris remediators.
-By integrating
+that are mutually beneficial between space operators and debris remediators.

-network-based space logistics and game theory, we illuminate the high-level
+By integrating network-based space logistics and game theory, we illuminate

-development of a safe, sustainable, and profitable space economy.
+toward the continued development of a safe, sustainable, and profitable

 @article{Abdu-Hamid2025,